Object-aware Inversion and Reassembly for Image Editing: Method

 Subsequently, we propose a quality evaluation metric based on two criteria: $S_e$, the alignment between the editing region of the target image $I_t$ and the target prompt $P_t$; and $S_{ne}$, the degree of preservation of the non-editing region relative to the original image $I_o$.

 For the first criterion regarding the editing region, we utilize CLIP score \citep{hessel2021clipscore} to assess alignment:

 where $\CLIP_{image}(I_t,\ M_{e})$ and $\CLIP_{text}(P_t)$ are the extracted editing region image feature and text feature with CLIP \citep{radford2021learning}. $\rm{normalize}(\cdot)$ is the min-max normalization.
+The normalization formula is given by: $(\{S_e\}_i - min\{S_e\}) / (max\{S_e\} - min\{S_e\})$, $\{S_e\}$ denotes the complete set of $S_e$ values obtained from all candidate images, $i$ denotes the index of the image in candidate images.
 Insufficient inversion can restrict the editing freedom while too much inversion can lead to corrupted results.
 Thus, we observe that $S_e$ first rises then drops as the inversion step increases.

 To measure the similarity between the non-editing regions of $I_t$ and $I_o$, we employ the negative mean squared error:

 where $\odot$ denotes the element-wise product, $M_{ne}$ represents the non-editing region mask. $S_{ne}$ usually decreases as inversion step grows, since the inversion process increases the reconstruction difficulty of the non-editing region.
 The search metric is simply an average of $S_e$ and $S_{ne}$: